 People also plan a trip to Malana to enjoy snow/snowfall near Delhi in Himachal.

 Weather in Malana is mostly pleasant all year round except the winter months.

 Can I plan a trip to Malana in August?

 Late July and August are the months of monsoon in Northern India.
 It rains heavily in Himachal during these months.
 Hence, it is better to avoid traveling in the monsoon season.
-The rivers are in spare with high water levels and landslides are common.
+The rivers are in a spare with high water levels, and landslides are common.
 So, I will not recommend a trip to Malana in August.

 Summers are calm and enjoyable with March to July having a maximum temperature in Malana of 21 ⁰C and a cool seven ⁰C at night.
 While the cold winter months of December to February observe a temperature of 5 ⁰C and the lowest at -5 ⁰C.

 Malana Village is connected by three mountain passes.
 The choices to reach Malana include routes through Rashol and Chanderkhani Passes in Parvati Valley.
 The Rashol Pass trek will take you around 10 hours from Manikaran and the beautiful Chaderkhani Pass trek is a 2-day journey.
 Both are extremely gorgeous routes to be considered.